 Walk up all the stairs.
 They will lead you to the Mathematical Tower.
 A viewing terrace at 42 metres will give you stunning views over the grounds and the city in all directions.

-Similarly, the adjacent university church, the Church of the Holy Name of Jesus is a must-see.
-It’s one of the architectural masterpieces in the region.
-The spectacular interior in this Baroque-Rococco church is nothing but stunning.
+After a visit to the university, we highly recommend a quick visit to the adjacent university church.
+The Church of the Holy Name of Jesus is a must-see in Wroclaw.
+It’s one of the architectural masterpieces, not only in the city but in the whole region.
+The spectacular interior of this Baroque-Rococco church is nothing but stunning.
 Look up to see all the frescos in the vaults.

 After a visit to the university and the church, there are a couple of restaurants on the square in front, offering refreshments and also food, whilst you still can enjoy the views of these grand buildings.